Friday, 29 November 2019

 FLAKY POROTA

-You see I am not in the habit of faking much.
-I told you I will feed my men Parshe Maach along with chicken, I did.
-Mumma debones fish for the son of the house and he eats them too.
+You see I am not in habit of faking much.
+I told you I will feed my men Parshe Maach beside chicken, I did.
+Mumma debones fish for son of the house, he eats them too.
 I definitely will not touch chicken when I have cooked my kind of fish.

-I eat fish like a cat since age 6, the maternal grandfather taught me the technique of deboning fish then.
+I eat fish like a cat since age 6, the maternal grandfather taught me techniques of deboning fish.
 An Eastern Indian, an outwardly Bengali will be mad about river water fish.
-What is so hurtful in that?
+What is hurtful in that?
 I reach out to people with FLAKY POROTA too.
-At this home, normal porotas or flat breads are made adding different ingredients, cooked in less oil.
-This was my "khasta porota" without using sugar and I felt it is worth sharing.
-I always have time to prepare at least a basic "aloor dom" for my family beside any kind of handmade breads, I do not go out to work.
+At this home, low oil porotas / flat breads are made adding different ingredients.
+This was my "khasta porota" without using sugar in dough, felt its worth sharing.
+I prepare basic "aloor dom" for my family with handmade breads, I don't go to work.
 You can choose any sauce or pickle to go with it.
-If you wish, prep up a salad too.
+If you wish, get a salad too.

 INGREDIENTS :